 But on April 25, those calls will cease—not only for Mr. Shahbazi, but for about 16,000 other student loan borrowers like him who’ve declared bankruptcy, and whom Navient has pursued with similarly aggressive tactics.

 Navient made the change in response to a motion for preliminary injunction and limited class certification in a lawsuit filed by Mr. Shahbazi and Evan Brian Crocker, another student borrower, in US Bankruptcy Court in the Southern District of Texas.
 The case is Evan Brian Crocker et al. v.
 Navient Solutions, LLC and Navient Credit Finance Corporation.

-Representing Mr. Shahbazi and Mr. Crocker in the case are the New Orleans-based law firms of Jones Swanson and Fishman Haygood, as well as New York-based Austin Smith, Chicago-based Joshua Kons, Houston-based Adam Corral and Houston-based Marc Myers.
-On May 11, the firms were appointed interim class counsel and interim lead counsel for absent class members.
+Representing Mr. Shahbazi and Mr. Crocker in the case are the New Orleans-based law firms of Jones Swanson and Fishman Haygood, as well as Chicago-based Joshua Kons, and Houston-based firms Tran Singh and Ross, Banks, May, Cron and Cavin.
+On May 11, 2017, the firms were appointed interim class counsel and interim lead counsel for absent class members.
 The New York-based firm Boies Schiller Flexner is also co-counsel on behalf of the proposed class in the case.

 Under the terms of the voluntary agreement that Navient filed with the court, the company will no longer phone or otherwise contact borrowers with certain student loans who filed for bankruptcy after October 2005.
-Instead, it will simply send them monthly statements.
+As a result, Jones Swanson and co-counsel estimate that about 16,000 student debtors have stopped receiving what many describe as constant, harassing phone calls from Navient.
+Instead, Navient will simply send them monthly statements.

 Navient’s agreement is just the latest step in a long, contentious history of student loans and the rules concerning their repayment.